register-dynamics/register-dynamics.co.uk/_data-trusts/certificate-transparency-and-deepmind.md

 Certificate authenticity relies on a hierarchy of trust.
 Certificates for websites might be issued by an intermediate authority, which is itself issued by another authority.
 All of the certificates eventually lead back to one of many root certificate authorities who are well-known corporations with tight security controls and are assumed to be absolutely trustworthy.

 If this absolute trust is in doubt, the entire model is at risk of falling apart.
-If a certificate authority could be coerced into giving out false certificates, even for a very short period of time, users could no longer have trust that their private communications were not being intercepted.
+If a certificate authority could be coerced or tricked into giving out false certificates, even for a very short period of time, users could no longer have trust that their private communications were not being intercepted.

 ## Logging certificates

 Under Certificate Transparency, certificate authorities issue certificates to their customers as they always have but also send them to be included in a publicly available "log".
 When a browser wants to check the validity of a certificate, after performing all its usual checks, it now also checks for the existence of that certificate in one of the logs.

 The result of this is that if a certificate is issued by a certificate authority it has to be publicly announced.
-This means that a certificate authority cannot be coerced into privately issuing a valid certificate for, say, gmail.com, to a someone who wants to perform a man-in-the-middle attack on an inbox.
+This means that a certificate authority cannot be coerced into privately issuing a valid certificate for, say, gmail.com, to someone who wants to perform a man-in-the-middle attack on an inbox.
 If such a certificate was to be issued, it would appear in the log where everyone would be able to see it.
 Certificate Transparency ensures that if a certificate is issued to someone then it is issued to everyone and becomes a matter of irrefutable public record.

 The log also acts as a more general system of record for which certificates were issued and when.
 If a certificate authority is later discovered to have been issuing certificates without performing the proper checks (e.g. that the person the certificate is issued to controls the domain the certificate is issued for) then all other certificates from that authority can be retrieved from the log and checked.